 With this in mind, it was a pleasure to host “Discussing Diversity,” a panel event held in partnership with GfK and Kobalt Music, facilitated by CEO and co-founder of the Tech Talent Charter Debbie Forster MBE.
-Debbie was joined on the panel by: Jessica Cecil, Director of the BBC’s Online Project; Ben Jones, CTD at GfK; Tessa Clarke, co-founder of OLIO; Oliver Beach, CEO of Futureproof and chair of Out in Tech London; Jacqui Lloyd, apprenticeship lead at Citi; and Kelly Vickery, employer branding manager at Kobalt.
+Debbie was joined on the panel by: Jessica Cecil, Director of the BBC’s Online Project; Ben Jones, CTD at GfK; Tessa Clarke, co-founder of OLIO; Oliver Beach, CEO of La Fosse Academy and chair of Out in Tech London; Jacqui Lloyd, apprenticeship lead at Citi; and Kelly Vickery, employer branding manager at Kobalt.

 The need for greater diversity

 Growing concerns around D&I have led many businesses to rush their diversity initiatives.
 While the eagerness to create a diverse organisation is to be commended, the need for speed can lead to “box-ticking,” with businesses filling quotas and considering the job complete.

 However, this approach is short-sighted.
 Diverse hires will not remain at an organisation which does not have an inclusive culture.
 The positive impact of diversity on the bottom line is well documented, but this impact won’t be felt if the business cannot retain these staff.